CAMeL-Lab/Arabic_ALA-LC_Romanization/README.md

 ## Data

 Data for this project came from publicly available catalog databases stored in the [MARC (machine-readable cataloging) standard](https://www.loc.gov/marc/bibliographic/) xml format.
-If you are only interested in replicating our experimental setup, you only need the provided tsvs in `data/processed` and can skip this section.
+If you are only interested in replicating our experimental setup, you only need the provided tsvs located in `data/processed` and can skip this section.
 Read on for details on downloading the original marcxml dumps, collection of Arabic records, preprocessing and splits.

 ### Downloading Data